Safety first

 • Your dog can pass mild triggers at a safe distance.

-• You can turn away without leash conflict or panic.
+• You can turn away without leash conflict or extra stress.

 Troubleshooting